WYOU: End of separate newscasts on WYOU

 Nexstar and Mission announced on April 3, 2009, that WYOU would cease airing newscasts, with the final newscasts airing that night; they would be replaced by syndicated programs.
 This resulted in the layoffs of 14 personnel.
 The station saved nearly $900,000 a year from closing down its news department.
 Dennis Thatcher, the chief operating officer of Mission Broadcasting, noted that many efforts to attract viewers with new formats, talent, or sets had failed despite the investment.
 In the last Nielsen ratings prior to the closure, WYOU's weeknight 11 p.m. newscast only garnered a 4% share, and sitcoms on WOLF-TV had better ratings than the 6 p.m. report.
 Even with the ending of its separate news department, WYOU struggled to receive even a 3% share of the ratings for the syndicated programming that replaced the newscasts.

 Local news programs returned to WYOU on April 2, 2012, coinciding with a switch to high-definition news production for WBRE-TV.
 On that date, dedicated Eyewitness News newscasts at noon and 7 p.m. were added to WYOU's schedule, and the station began to simulcast WBRE's weekday morning and nightly 6 and 11 p.m. newscasts.

 In 2018, Nexstar announced it would acquire Tribune Media.
 Tribune had been the operator of WNEP-TV through a services agreement since 2014.
 Nexstar elected to retain WBRE, as well as its agreement to operate WYOU, and sold WNEP-TV to Tegna Inc. in 2019.
+Nexstar agreed to buy Tegna in August 2025 for $6.2 billion; the deal closed on March 19, 2026, after the FCC's Media Bureau waived restrictions prohibiting ownership of more than two full-power licenses in markets such as Scranton–Wilkes-Barre.
+A temporary restraining order issued one week later by the U.S. District Court for the Eastern District of California, later escalated to a preliminary injunction, has prevented WNEP from being integrated into WBRE and WYOU.

 WYOU's archive of newsfilm is the most extensive in the market.
 WBRE-TV lost all of its footage in 1972 because of Hurricane Agnes, which flooded the station's basement, while WNEP disposed of significant portions of its archive.